flatironinstitute/finufft/README.md

  `examples` : simple example codes for calling the library from C++ and from C
  `fortran` : wrappers and drivers for Fortran
  `matlab` : wrappers and examples for MATLAB/octave
- `matlab-mcwrap` : old mcwrap-style wrappers and examples for MATLAB
+ `matlab-mcwrap` : old mcwrap-style wrappers and examples for MATLAB `finufftpy` : python wrappers
- `contrib` : 3rd-party code
+ `python_tests` : accuracy and speed tests and examples using the python wrappers `contrib` : 3rd-party code
  `devel` : various in-development or obsolete codes/notes (experts only)
  `doc` : contains the manual